- Part Number:1926

 IV.
 Surveillance and Preventive Considerations

-As noted above, exposure to asbestos has been linked to an increased risk of lung cancer, mesothelioma, gastrointestinal cancer, and asbestosis among occupationally exposed workers.
-Adequate screening tests to determine an employee's potential for developing serious chronic diseases, such as a cancer, from exposure to asbestos do not presently exist.
-However, some tests, particularly chest X-rays and pulmonary function tests, may indicate that an employee has been overexposed to asbestos, increasing his or her risk of developing exposure related chronic diseases.
+As noted in section III of this appendix, exposure to asbestos has been linked to an increased risk of lung cancer, mesothelioma, gastrointestinal cancer, and asbestosis among occupationally exposed workers.
+Adequate screening tests to determine an employee’s potential for developing serious chronic diseases, such as a cancer, from exposure to asbestos do not presently exist.
+However, some tests, particularly chest X-rays and pulmonary function tests, may indicate that an employee has been overexposed to asbestos increasing his or her risk of developing exposure related chronic diseases.
 It is important for the physician to become familiar with the operating conditions in which occupational exposure to asbestos is likely to occur.
 This is particularly important in evaluating medical and work histories and in conducting physical examinations.
 When an active employee has been identified as having been overexposed to asbestos measures taken by the employer to eliminate or mitigate further exposure should also lower the risk of serious long-term consequences.